 Coil Range vs. Smooth Top: Which Type of Stove is Best

-Is your stovetop kitchen range not working like it used to?
-If one of the burners is no longer heating, or the control dials no longer function — it’s time for a replacement.
-But, with all the excellent kitchen range options on the market, it’s hard to know which type to get!
-Check out this comparison of coil ranges vs. smooth stovetops to help you make an informed decision.
+Is your stove top kitchen range not working like it used to?
+If one of the burners isn’t heating or the control dials no longer function, it’s time for a replacement.
+But with tons of excellent kitchen range options on the market, it’s hard to know which type to get!
+Check out this comparison of coil ranges vs. smooth top stoves to help you make an informed decision.

 In most cases, coil ranges beat smooth tops when it comes to durability.
 The steel coils can handle anything from a light nonstick pan to a heavy cast-iron griddle.
 If you consider yourself a grill master of the indoor variety (due to poor weather or no access to a grill), the coil range will be your best friend.